shhossain/computer_science/Internet/IOT/readme.md

  The IoT/IIoT digital transformation in Manufacturing is providing robust communication, understanding and opportunities for innovation involving orchestration of Things, People, and Systems in end-to-end automated value streams.

 ### 8. IoT Protcols
- There are various protocols for IOT, one protocol which comes from the industry has established itself in the smarthome area.
-MQTT is a client broker system, which gets along with narrow bandwidth and has a feature in the baggage, like last will and 3 levels for message transmission.
+ There are various protocols for IOT, one protocol that comes from the industry has established itself in the smarthome field.
+MQTT is a client-broker system that uses narrow bandwidth and has many features in it, such as last will and 3 levels for message transmission.
- It is an open OASIS standard and an ISO recommendation (ISO/IEC 20922).

  AQMP is the next level and is also an OASIS standard and an ISO recommendation (ISO/IEC 19464:2014).
-This is currently found more in professional Internet applications.
+This is currently more commonly found in professional Internet applications.

- In the smarthome sector, Google Matter has recently been introduced.
-This standard should be able to address all devices regardless of manufacturer and thus soften the manufacturer boundaries.
-So far, there are partly own standards and other protocols such as ZigBee, Bluetooth other 433Mhz radio protocols as well as Wlan, MQTT and REST.
+ In the smarthome area, Google Matter was recently introduced.
+This standard is intended to be able to address all devices regardless of manufacturer and thus soften manufacturer boundaries.
+So far there are partly own standards and other protocols like ZigBee, Bluetooth other 433Mhz radio protocols as well as Wlan.
+Which then exchange the data via TCP/UDP, MQTT and REST.

 # Why IoT Is Important
 All things connected to the internet can be divided into three categories: